microsoft/react-native-code-push/docs/setup-android.md

 ### Plugin Installation and Configuration for React Native 0.60 version and above (Android)

-1. In your `android/settings.gradle` file, make the following additions:
+1. In your `android/settings.gradle` file, make the following additions at the end of the file:

     ```gradle
+    ...
     include ':app', ':react-native-code-push'
     project(':react-native-code-push').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-code-push/android/app')
     ```